WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: Conclusions and future work

-In this paper, we have proposed a novel deep learning framework, namely WaveletInception-BiLSTM, for estimating infrastructure health conditions using drive-by vibration signals.
-The core of our methodology is a new feature extraction network, termed WaveletInception, which integrates Learnable Wavelet Packet Transform (LWPT) and 1D inception blocks to extract multi-scale, high-level representations from vibration signals effectively.
-Furthermore, the feature extraction network incorporates operational conditions—specifically, the measurement speed—through feature-level fusion using a Long Short-term Memory (LSTM) layer.
+In this paper, we have proposed a novel deep learning framework, Wavelet-Inception-BiGRU, for estimating infrastructure health condition monitoring using onboard vibration signals.
+The core of our methodology is a new feature-extraction network, called WaveletInception, that integrates a Learnable Wavelet Packet Transform (LWPT) and 1D Inception-ResNet blocks to effectively extract multi-scale, high-level representations from vibration signals.
+Furthermore, the feature extraction network incorporates operational conditions, in particular measurement speed, through feature-level fusion with a Long Short-Term Memory (LSTM) layer.
 This enables the model to learn interrelated features across different measurement conditions.
-For the health condition estimation head, we propose a sequential model based on BiLSTM networks.
-The model leverages temporal information from both the forward and backward directions of drive-by measurements.
-Additionally, the sequential modeling approach enables a more detailed resolution of estimations at the beam or component level, allowing for comprehensive assessments of different segments of infrastructure.
+For the health condition estimation head, we have proposed a sequential model using BiGRU networks.
+The model leverages temporal information from both the forward and backward directions of on-board measurements.
+Additionally, the sequential modeling approach enables more detailed estimation at the beam or component level, enabling comprehensive assessments of different segments of infrastructure.